Coronavirus latest: More than 10,000 dead in Italy | DW | 28.03.2020

 Updates in Universal Coordinated Time (UTC/GMT)

-The European country with a population of some 60 million people already has more coronavirus cases and more deaths than China.
+The country, with a population of 60 million people, already has more coronavirus cases and more deaths than China.

+The latest day-to-day rise is lower than on Friday, when 969 people died in the deadliest 24 hours since the epidemic started.
+Italian authorities said 3,856 people were in intensive care.

+In Italy, the Catholic Church said it has offered up its properties for the anti-coronavirus efforts.
+The Church said it was providing over 500 beds for health workers and civil defense employees, and another 300 for people in quarantine or in recovery.
+Another 300 beds have been provided for the homeless, the Italian Episcopal Conference said on Saturday.

 17:00 Health officials are saying the pandemic may be nearing its peak in Spain, after a record 832 people died from COVID-19 in 24 hours.
 More than 5,600 people have died in Spain, the second worst death toll in the world after Italy.